 In Cosplay Human Chess, a giant chess-board is set up on stage and costumed convention attendees, dressed as their favorite anime and manga characters, serve as the pieces.
 At the direction of two chess masters, the participants move, fight, and die live on stage.
 Each year's chess showdown has a unique storyline and themed teams, such as: Magic vs. Science, or Good vs. Evil.
 Chess is usually a combination of improvisation and pre-scripted events, with a different balance every year between the spontaneous and the pre-planned.
 Participants apply online before the convention and are chosen in advance.

 Capture the Barrel

 Anyone can play this relaxed in-the-halls scavenger hunt!
 Pick up a Scavenger Hunt Form from the Info Desk.
 This form contains a list of cosplayers to look for and get signatures (or photos) from.
-Can you find all four members of bishounen quartet?
+Can you find all four members of a bishounen quartet?
 How about a cyborg vampire?
 A zombie Sailor Moon?
 You can play alone or on a team.
-The first five to complete the hunt and return complete forms to the Info Desk win a prize.
+The first five to finish the hunt and return completed forms to the Info Desk wins a prize.
 For those who want an extra challenge, once you complete the first scavenger hunt you will have the option to try a more challenging one!